salaboy/from-monolith-to-k8s/workshop.md

 During this workshop you will deploy a Cloud Native application, inspect it, change its configuration to use different services and play around with it to get familiar with Kubernetes and Cloud Native tools that can help you to be more efficient.

 During this workshop you will be using GKE (Managed Kubernetes Engine inside Google Cloud) to deploy a complex application composed by multiple services.

+@TODO: Add GKE instructions here

 In order to do this you will be using `kubectl` and `helm` to deploy the application.
 Because you will be using the Google Cloud Console, you can save some time by creating some aliases for these two commands:

 ```
 > alias k=kubectl